Mission Santa Barbara © tkksummer

 In many ways, that earthquake was a great boon for the city which had grown into a dense and unattractive agglomeration of different building styles.
 Once the dust had settled, city planners were able to restore the red-roofed adobe structures that today grace so many tourist photographs.

 Santa Barbara attracts the rich and famous for both vacations and as residents.
-Oprah Winfrey has a 42-acre estate here, and Steve Martin and chef Julia Child are in the vicinity.
+Oprah Winfrey has a 42-acre estate here, and Jeff Bridges and Jennifer Lopez are in the vicinity.
 The town is also home to the highly regarded college University of California at Santa Barbara, and four other colleges, providing a youthful counterpoint to the reclusive celebrities, retirees and yachting crowd that make up the area's tax base.